HannahHuckstep/PhlashNAMe/index.md

 ## Mapping Phosphoproteomic Data

 Now we should be ready to map our data!
-Data can be mapped to pre-built neo4j databases located in the databases folder, or you can build your own up-to-date database as shown above (and again with more detail below).
-To use the precomputed databases in the *databases* directory, you will need to first extract the tar archives.
+Data can be mapped to pre-built neo4j databases located in the databases folder, or you can build your own up-to-date database as shown above (see [Creating a new integrated Database](#creating-a-new-integrated-database)).
+The mapping process will modify the underlying graph database by computing and integrating confidence scores and abundance scores for each proteoform.
+To use the pre-computed databases in the *databases* directory, you will need to first extract the tar archives.
 You can do so using:

 ```
 tar zxf databases/mouse.tar.gz
 ```

+**Note that pre-computed databases need to be re-extracted for new analyses as the mapping step modifies the graph database.**

 In order to map your data you will need an input file with the following 4 columns;
 1. A column where each cell contains a single UniProt ID corresponding to a peptide. *The name of the column cannot contain spaces*.